FatalBanana1/FatalBanana1/README.md

 ### **About Me**

 I started my journey through App Academy (Full Stack Software Engineer Course), learning various technologies listed below and more.
-I have enjoyed my experience as a developer so far and love adding more skills to my repertoire.
+I have enjoyed my experience as a software engineer so far and love adding more skills to my repertoire.

 ### 💻 **Tech Stack**